Are Solar Panels Worth It In Ireland?

 When comparing the investment in solar panels against other mainstream options, this is where solar starts to really excel.
 When it comes to deposit savings accounts and financial options such as bonds, the returns are less than 1% on deposit accounts and only slightly higher with bonds.
 The risk on these sort of investments is very very low in comparison to stock market investments where volatility significantly increases your risk.

 By installing solar panels sooner rather than later, you effectively lock in 25 years' worth of electricity at a set rate.
+Remember, nothing goes to waste, as any excess solar can be sold back to the grid, which increases the efficiency of your solar installation.
 Once you've broken even on your investment, you get many many years of what effectively becomes free electricity!

 Solar As A Force For Good